karlaflopezm/CryptoClustering/README.md

 Plot the Elbow Curve to determine the optimal k.

-Answer: What is the best k-value for clustering based on the elbow method?

 #### 4. Clustering Cryptocurrencies using K-Means
 Train a K-Means model using the optimal k on the scaled data.